 Susannah Frearson acquires for the Routledge Mental Health list.
 She actively commissions in the areas of analytical psychology, Jungian studies, and coaching, as well as the ISPS (International Society for Psychological and Social Approaches to Psychosis) series.
 She publishes in a variety of formats including professional texts, edited collections, academic studies, short-form (Focus) titles, and handbooks.

-Elizabeth Graber acquires books for the Routledge Mental Health list and actively commissions in the areas of Marriage and Family Therapy, Sex Therapy, Clinical Social Work, and Coaching.
+Nina acquires for the Routledge Mental Health list and actively commissions in the areas of Clinical Psychology, Psychiatry, and Cognitive Behavior Therapy.
 She is interested in receiving proposals in these fields for professional and supplementary books, textbooks, and handbooks.

 Annabelle Harris publishes scholarly books on the Environment and Sustainability list in a variety of formats, including research monographs, edited collections, handbooks, and textbooks.
 She commissions innovative works that explore core areas of environment and sustainability from a social sciences perspective, particularly environmental policy, climate change, sustainable business, and energy.
 Building on the Routledge-Earthscan tradition of publishing interdisciplinary works that explore contemporary issues and debates, she is keen to expand her portfolio to include emerging topics such as environmental displacement and migration, global environmental governance, and energy policy and society.

-Grace Harrison acquires books on landscape architecture for professionals, students and scholars.
-Published in a variety of formats and, where appropriate, highly designed and illustrated, these books cover topics such as gardens and designed landscapes, landscape conservation, sustainability, history, theory and urban landscapes.
-Additionally, she commissions research monographs in the areas of landscape, planning and architecture.
-Previously working on the architecture list at Routledge, she has been commissioning for landscape and built environment research since 2016.
+Grace Harrison is the Commissioning Editor for books on Landscape Architecture and Product Design for professionals, students and scholars.
+Published in a variety of formats and, where appropriate, highly designed and illustrated, these books cover diverse topics including landscape design and conservation; climate-adaptive design; history and theory; urban landscapes; design thinking; sustainable design; materials and technology.
+She also commissions research monographs in the areas of landscape, planning, interiors and architecture and is happy to receive proposals from new and established authors.

 Andrea Hartill commissions books in the areas of language learning, translation, and pedagogy, with a special interest in Chinese and Arabic.
 As an experienced Senior Publisher, she has published books for the scholarly and professional reader, as well as for textbook markets.
 The Routledge Language list focuses on textbooks, grammars and dictionaries, plus research monographs, handbooks, and encyclopedias.
 She publishes innovative texts across a wide range of languages, including the less commonly taught languages.
 She can be found on Twitter @andreahartill and LinkedIn.